Jobscan vs Teal vs Rezi vs JobJam: Which Is Right for You?

 Features compared

-Resume tailoring per job: Jobscan suggests changes but you make them yourself.
-Rezi rewrites bullet points but mostly for one master resume.
-Teal's tailoring is light.
-JobJam rewrites the full resume for each JD at three levels (Conservative, Moderate, Aggressive) and shows you the new score against each version.
+The nuance is in the tailoring column.
+Jobscan suggests changes but you make them yourself, Teal's tailoring is light, and Rezi rewrites bullet points but mostly for a single master resume.
+JobJam rewrites the full resume for each JD at three levels (Conservative, Moderate, Aggressive) and shows you a new score against each version.
+Its cover letters are generated from your real experience plus the JD rather than from generic templates, and the free tier (3 evaluations, 3 optimizations, 3 cover letters, 30 AI assists) is enough to test the product on real applications without a credit card.

 Which one to pick